Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Defense Methodology

 where \textit{Concat} is the concatenation operator, $\textbf{E}_{new}$ is the embedding matrix of the modified LLM, $\textbf{E}_{origin}$ is the embedding matrix of the original LLM, $\textbf{E}_{<data>}$ and $\textbf{E}_{</data>}$ are the embedding vectors of \texttt{<data>} and \texttt{</data>}.

-\textbf{Explicit Reminder. } Similar to the black-box defense, we incorporate an explicit reminder into the prompt template $T$ for the white-box defense.
+\textbf{Explicit Reminder. } As shown in Figure~\ref{fig:white-box-prompt}, similar to the black-box defense, we incorporate an explicit reminder into the prompt template $T$ for the white-box defense.
 This reminder is designed to ensure the LLM recognizes and follows the instructions contained in the external content during prompt processing.

 \textbf{Model Training. } In the model fine-tuning stage, we follow the self-supervised fine-tuning steps and predict tokens in a response given instructions and previously generated tokens.
 The loss is defined as follows: